 Indirect costs are included in the reported expenditures to the extent they are included in the federal financial reports for each program.
-The Foundation charges indirect costs to its contracts using the current provisional rate effective from July 1, 2016 through June 30, 2017.
+The Foundation charges indirect costs to its contracts using the current provisional rate effective from July 1, 2017 through June 30, 2018.
+The Foundation have not elected to 10% de minimis indirect cost rate as allowed under the Uniform Guidance.